CollaboraOnline/COLEAT/README.txt

 COLEAT = Collabora OLE Automation Translator

-    IMPORTANT: Note that for the redirection to Collabora Office to work, you need a version of Collabora Office with changes that aren't available yet in any build of it.
-Always use the -n option.
+    IMPORTANT: Note that for the redirection to Collabora Office to work, you need Collabora Office 6.0 or later.

 COLEAT (coleat.exe) is an application that runs another application (passed on its command line) in one of two modes: Either as such, but